Jump to section

 My life changed seven years ago on June 19, 2015—the day my brother Dave died by suicide.
 To this day, writing these words still puts a pit in my stomach and shoots electricity out my fingers.

 I’ve always had close relationships with my family, especially my siblings.
 Dave and I were only two years apart in age, and throughout our lives we spoke regularly every week.
 Even when I found out that Dave took his own life, my initial reaction was still, no—it must have been a car accident.

-The last thing I ever thought would happen is Dave would take his own life.
-As a clinician, I knew all the facts and figures around suicide and still never thought that Dave would be one of the statistics.
+I never thought Dave would take his own life.
+As a clinician, I knew all the facts and figures around suicide and still never thought Dave would be one of the statistics.